kucharzyk/java-ssr-benchmark/README.md

 ## Final notes

 * All tests was run after proper JVM warmup
-* React does not perform well on nashrorn becouse it's not thread-safe and Nashorn throws concurency exceptions.
+* React does not perform well on nashrorn becouse it's not thread-safe and Nashorn throws concurency exceptions (see: 773 failed transactions).
 * React should be run with dedicated ScriptEngine instance per thread (performance degradation)
 * It looks like Preact (3KB React clone) is thread safe and run surprisingly well.